What’s Going on…

 “Have you heard of Multnomah Athletic Foundation?”
-That was the question from a Foundation’s board member that started it all.
+That was the question from a foundation board member that started it all.

-As the Executive Director of Friends of Baseball in my first year as the organization’s staff member, I was eager to find leaders and organizations who had the same heart and the same mind for what athletics can do for a child and in a community.
+In my first year as Executive Director (and the only employee) of Friends of Baseball, I was eager to find leaders and organizations who were of similar hearts and minds when it comes to what athletics can do for a child and in a community.

-I knew immediately that the Foundation’s grant program was a great values fit for our organization’s work — enhancing children’s lives through baseball’s power to teach — what I didn’t know was the ways in which our organization’s trajectory would change as a result.
+I knew immediately that the Foundation’s grant program was a great values fit for our organization’s work ¬– enhancing children’s lives through baseball’s power to teach.
+What I didn’t know were the ways in which our organization’s trajectory would change as a result.

-Understanding the grant funding world can be a bit of a wonky subject, but it is absolutely critical to understand how a powerful, but niche funder like Multnomah Athletic Foundation can help an organization like ours grow our impact in the community.
+Comprehending the grant-funding world can get a bit wonky.
+Yet it is absolutely critical to understand how a powerful, niche funder like Multnomah Athletic Foundation can help an organization such as Friends of Baseball grow our impact in the community.

-When we received news of our first MAF grant award in 2015, it was the first funded grant awarded for our pilot Full Count program.
-That first Full Count program held at Jefferson High School for 7-11 year old elementary school children kicked off a chain of events that has propelled our organization to even more impact in the community including a $10,000 field grant from the Seattle Mariners and MLB’s Baseball Tomorrow Fund, significant grants from Juan Young Trust and a program expansion grant from the NIKE Employee Impact Fund in 2016, and culminated this year in a capacity-building grant from Oregon Community Foundation to hire our second staff member (a grant that the MAF Board awarded matching funds for).
+When we received news of our initial MAF grant award in 2015, it was the first funded grant allocated to our pilot Full Count program.
+That opening Full Count program – held at Jefferson High School for 7 to 11-year-old elementary school children – kicked off a chain of events that has propelled our organization to make an even greater difference in the community.
+The overall impact included a $10,000 field grant from the Seattle Mariners and MLB’s Baseball Tomorrow Fund, significant grants from Juan Young Trust, and a program expansion grant from the NIKE Employee Impact Fund in 2016.
+It culminated this year in a capacity-building grant from Oregon Community Foundation that allowed us to hire our second staff member (a grant that the MAF Board awarded matching funds for).

-In the first 18 months of our Full Count after school and summer program, we served 225 students in the Portland Metro area and trained over 10 high school students in mentoring and coaching skills through our Full Count Fellows program.
+In the first 18 months of our Full Count afterschool and summer program, we served 225 students in the Portland Metro area.
+We also trained more than 10 high school students in mentoring and coaching skills through our Full Count Fellows program.

-For small, but mighty non-profits, just like in baseball, all it takes is one base hit to get a rally going.
+For small-but-mighty nonprofits, as in baseball, all it takes is one base hit to get a rally going.
 Thanks to the first “little grant that could” from Multnomah Athletic Foundation, we are doing more than putting runs on the board, we are making sure every child has the opportunity to swing for the fences on the field and in life.

 Nova Newcomer, Friends of Baseball Executive Director

-As the name suggests, Harper’s Playground was originally inspired by one young girl: Harper Goldberg recently turned 12.
-She lives in North Portland with her parents, her younger sister Lennon, and her dog Millie.
-And, because of a disability that limits her mobility, she uses wheels to get around.
+Harper’s Playground was originally inspired by one young girl, Harper Goldberg, who recently turned 12.
+She lives in North Portland with her parents, her younger sister Lennon, and her dog, Millie.
+Because of a disability that limits her mobility, she uses wheels to get around.

 One summer day when Harper was four – and learning to walk with the aid of a pint-sized yellow walker – she and her family set out for their local playground.
-It was a typical sight, one seen in countless parks and school yards across the country: a plastic, “post and platform” structure placed neatly within an expanse of wood chips.
+What they found was a sight seen in countless parks and school yards across the country: a plastic “post-and-platform” structure placed neatly within an expanse of wood chips.

-That day, the Goldberg resolved to build a better playground.
+That day, the Goldbergs resolved to build a better playground.

 Quickly their goal grew and evolved.
 It came to encompass not only Harper’s needs, but also the broad science of play, the power of good design, and the needs of the entire community.

-You see, these ubiquitous, big, colorful, plastic structures clearly do not work well for kids like Harper.
-Less immediately evident, though no less problematic, these structures actually do not work well for ANY kids.
-Put simply, they are not fun; not truly playful.
-And play – vibrant, engaging, imaginative, social play – is a magical ingredient in physical, cognitive AND social development.
+Those ubiquitous, big, colorful structures do not work well for kids like Harper.
+Less immediately evident, though no less problematic, is the notion that such structures don’t work well for ANY kids.
+Some argue that they are not fun, not truly playful.
+Vibrant, engaging, imaginative, social play is a key ingredient in physical, cognitive and social development.

-A grassroots team of designers, community members, landscape architects, and dreamers came together to create an entirely new vision for what a playground could be:
+Starting with this assumption, a grassroots team of designers, community members, landscape architects and dreamers came together to create a new vision for what a playground could be:

 The flagship Harper’s Playground at Arbor Lodge Park in North Portland opened in 2012.
-Immediately, rain or shine, it was infused with new life and vibrancy.
-The positive feedback flooded in.
-Galvanized, Harper’s Playground formed as an independent nonprofit aimed at replicating this magic in as many communities as possible.
-Next up: Couch Park on NW 20th and Glisan.
+Rain or shine, it was infused with new life and vibrancy, and the positive feedback flooded in.
+Galvanized, the group behind Harper’s Playground formed an independent nonprofit aimed at replicating this magic in as many communities as possible.

 Thanks to hundreds of supporters, including the generous Multnomah Athletic Foundation, the project is fully funded!
-Construction begins this fall and an inclusive, creative, welcoming, engaging, innovative new playground will be open for play in the summer of 2018.
+Construction begins this fall, and an inclusive, engaging, innovative new playground will be open in the summer of 2018.

 Play is a powerful tool.
-By changing the typical playground, we change the world for the better.
-We remove barriers to inclusion, we increase outdoor play and social engagement, we foster healthy community connections, and we instill lifetime values of social acceptance and engagement in the next generation.
+Changing the typical playground can change the world for the better.
+Such a transformation removes barriers to inclusion, increases outdoor play and social engagement, fosters healthy community connections, and instills lifetime values of social acceptance and engagement in the next generation.

 7 Ways To Talk About Your Athletic Experience on a Job Interview (Fast Company).
 Keep Your Eye on the Balls to Become a Better Athlete (New York Times).
-Time to Reboot Grantmaking (Stanford Social Innovation Review) Nike and Adidas Promote Radically Inclusive Visions of Society in Two Powerful New Ads (Quartz).
+Time to Reboot Grantmaking (Stanford Social Innovation Review).